E49 The Sacred Regalia

 And in a strange turn of events, kind of like the curse of Egyptian mummies, afterward the grand priest found himself banished with all the other priests save for Matsuoka dying of strange diseases.

 But where did the Jewel and Mirror come from?
-According to the tales, the Jewel was giving to Amaterasu by the deities of Heaven (Takamagahara) and the mirror was actually a mirror we have come across before.
+According to the tales, the Jewel was giving to Amaterasu by the kami of Heaven (Takamagahara) and the mirror was actually a mirror we have come across before.
 This being the mirror that was used to coax Amaterasu out the Rock Cave when she fled and brought darkness to everything.

 A man known as Daniel Clarence Holtom stated all the was back in 1928 that out of the 3 Sacred Regalia the mirror is now the only one to exist in its original form and the claim has received a lot of support over time.